 Recognizing your most loyal customers will work to your advantage.
 Showing appreciation for customer feedback, a simple thank you exchanged, or a discount or gift card could be looked upon as a wonderful gesture from your side by your customer.
 You can also do a quick shout-out on social media to let them know you appreciate their business.
 Sending birthday cards is another great way to show your customers that you care about them!

 Now that we’ve gone over the how, it’s important to understand the why.
 And there are a couple to really consider.
 One of the most important ones being customer retention.
 Did you know that companies who focus on the customer experience generate about 60% higher profits than competitors?
 So even if you have a ton of competitors, a positive experience will keep them coming back to you exclusively!.

 1. Your brand loyalty and reputation are bound to improve

 Personalization is a huge factor in evaluating customer service.
 At the end of the day, especially in saturated markets, a more personalized experience can help you set yourself apart from your competition.
 A study by McKinsey found that 70% of a buyer’s experience is based on how they feel they are treated.
 So, make sure to provide an over-the-top experience because your online reviews will likely reflect that as well.

 2. You’ll get referrals down the road

 Happy customers equate to customer loyalty.
-With customer loyalty comes brand advocacy and customers willing to share their positive experience with others.
+With customer loyalty comes brand advocacy and customers willing to share their positive experiences with others.
 It’s good to know that people don’t take recommendations lightly either.
-In fact, 92% of consumers trust a peer recommendation more than traditional advertising.
+In fact, 92% of consumers trust peer recommendation more than traditional advertising.
 Meaning, your personalized experience can lead you to a stellar referral program to help build your business.

 However, knowing how to ask for referrals is an important factor in getting people to respond to the request.
 Be sure to ask at the appropriate times and don’t be afraid to personalize the way you express your interest!